Ferry Services and the Barrakka Lift

 Catamaran from Valletta to Sicily

-If you have read the Excursions page of this website, you will know that I recently used the Virtu Ferries catamaran service as part of that company's tour to Mount Etna.
+If you have read the Excursions page of this website, you will know that in 2014 I used the Virtu Ferries catamaran service as part of that company's tour to Mount Etna.
 Virtu Ferries is a Maltese company which has been operating the high-speed ferry service between Malta and Sicily since 1988.
 The ferry terminal is located in Marsa, close to the Hatab bus stop on local route 130.

 The very impressive catamaran used on the route from Valletta to Pozzallo or Catania is called Jean de la Vallette, pictured here at Pozzallo.
 Built in 2010 and 107 metres long, it can carry 800 passengers and over 150 vehicles and is one of the largest catamarans in the world.
 Most sailings are to Pozzallo, in the very south of Sicily, with coach connections to Catania on selected sailings.
 In Summer there are direct sailings to Catania.
 Full details of the schedule and fares are on the Virtu Ferries website.
 The vessel travels at 39 knots and the scheduled time to Pozzallo is 90 minutes, or 3 hours to Catania.